pngwn/svelte-adapter/README.md

 ### React

-The React-Svelte adapter is a named import: `toReact`.
+The React-Svelte adapter is the default export from `svelte-adpater/react`.

-The implementation of the React adapter uses [hooks]() so you will need a recent version of React for this to work.
+The implementation of the React adapter uses [hooks](https://reactjs.org/docs/hooks-intro.html) so you will need a recent version of React for this to work.
 If necessary I could add a class-based version at some stage.

 Using the adaptor is very straight-forward, the adapter is a Higher Order Component that takes a Svelte component and returns a React component.
 The below example assumes your are compiling Svelte components as they are imported using webpack or rollup.
 If not, just import the compiled javascript file instead.